upstream-se/guidebook-draft/docs/foundations/discipline/definition/index.md

 The meaning of the definition above can be disciplined by examining borderline cases, as anakyzed in the **[Conceptual boundary analysis](./conceptual-boundary-analysis.md)**.

-## What is governed
+## What Is Governed

-Upstream Software Engineering does not govern activity, artifacts, or execution practices directly.
-It governs the **intent of long-lived software systems**, and the articulated knowledge that conditions and justifies that intent.

-This requires clarifying three elements: the meaning of *long-lived software systems*, the nature of *intent as commitment*, and the role of *contextual knowledge*.

-### Long-lived software systems

-A long-lived software system is not defined merely by runtime duration or technical scale.
-It is defined by persistence across initiatives, teams, technologies, and organizational configurations.

-Such systems:

-- outlive individual projects and development cycles,
-- accumulate structural and intentional history,
+Upstream Software Engineering governs neither activity nor artifacts in themselves.
+It governs the articulated commitments that define and constrain a long-lived software system.
+The longevity of such systems makes durable epistemic governance necessary.

+This requires distinguishing clearly between:

-- evolve under changing technological, regulatory, economic, and organizational conditions, and
+- execution and its products, and
-- remain operational while being continuously modified.

-The durability of these systems is precisely what makes epistemic governance necessary.
-When a system persists beyond the lifecycle of any single initiative, its commitments cannot remain project-bound.
-They must be articulated, preserved, and consciously revised across time.

-Upstream is therefore concerned not with one-off development efforts, but with the sustained coherence of systems that endure and evolve.
+- the normative knowledge that orients and constrains them.

+Construction, operation, deployment, automation, architectural modeling, documentation, and refactoring are all necessary practices.
+They are not, however, the primary object of upstream governance.
+They are shaped by upstream commitments, but they are not themselves the locus of epistemic control.

+Upstream governs two interrelated knowledge domains.

-### Intent as commitments
+### Intent as binding commitments

 Intent is not aspiration, preference, or informal vision.
-Intent consists of **institutional commitments**.

-A commitment binds downstream realization while remaining revisable upstream.
-It defines what must be respected unless deliberately reconsidered.
+It consists of institutional commitments that define what must be respected unless deliberately revised.

+Such commitments are:

+- binding with respect to realization,
+- durable across initiatives and organizational discontinuities, and
+- explicitly revisable through structured reconsideration.

-Intent has two interrelated dimensions:
+Intent has two inseparable dimensions:

-- **Scope-intent** — commitments regarding what the system is meant to do and not do.
-These commitments are normative with respect to user requirements and functional evolution.
+- **Scope-intent** — commitments regarding what the system is meant to do, what obligations it assumes, and what non-goals delimit its domain.
-- **Structure-intent** — commitments and constraints regarding how the system must be structured.
-These include architectural principles, design constraints, technology boundaries, environmental assumptions, automation strategies, and other structural decisions that normatively guide architecture and implementation.
+- **Structure-intent** — commitments and constraints regarding how the system must be shaped, including architectural principles, structural boundaries, technology constraints, integration assumptions, deployment environments, and automation strategies.

-Structure-intent constitutes the core set of decisions and constraints that must remain visible, respected, and explicitly revisited when obsolete.
+Structure-intent is not architectural description.
+It is the set of decisions and constraints that must remain visible, respected, and consciously revisited when they become misaligned with evolving context.

-Intent is therefore dual: it concerns both what the system is for and how it must be shaped to remain coherent with that purpose.
+Together, scope-intent and structure-intent form the normative core that governs system realization across time.

 ### Knowledge of context

-Context refers to the external reality within which the system exists: organizational arrangements, regulatory frameworks, technological environments, market conditions, and socio-technical constraints.
+Context refers to the external environment within which the system exists: organizational structures, regulatory conditions, technological ecosystems, market forces, and socio-technical constraints.

-Context itself, as real-world environment, is not governable.
-What is governable is the **articulated knowledge and assumptions about that environment**, and the declared relationship between that knowledge and system intent.
+Context itself is not governable.
+What is governable is the articulated knowledge about context and the declared relationship between that knowledge and system intent.

-Intent is justified relative to an understanding of its context.
-When the context changes, commitments must be consciously reinterpreted or revised rather than allowed to erode through drift.
+Commitments are justified relative to contextual assumptions.
+When contextual conditions change, the validity of those commitments must be re-evaluated.

-Upstream therefore governs not the external world, but the structured knowledge of how that world conditions and constrains the system's commitments.
+Upstream governance therefore requires that:

+- contextual assumptions be made explicit,
+- their linkage to commitments be traceable, and
+- reinterpretation occur deliberately rather than implicitly.

+The discipline does not attempt to control external reality.
+It governs the knowledge that interprets that reality in relation to system intent.

 ## 3. The Intent–Context Relationship